Can I Do Keto and IF If I Am a Diabetic

 - refined grains that have had the fibrous and nutritious parts removed, such as white flour.

 Refined carbs have been stripped of almost all fiber, vitamins, and minerals.
 For this reason, they are often called empty calories.
-You digest them quickly, and they lead to rapid spikes in both your blood sugar and insulin levels after meals.
+You digest them quickly, and they lead to rapid spikes in both your blood sugar and Fat Storing Hormone levels after meals.

-You probably already knew this about refined carbs, but did you know the so-called healthy carbs like whole-grain bread and pasta also spike your insulin?
+You probably already knew this about refined carbs, but did you know the so-called healthy carbs like whole-grain bread and pasta also spike your Fat Storing Hormone?
 They do, even more than table sugar, and nearly as much as white bread with its refined carbohydrates.
 Exactly what you don’t want!

 The grains also contain gluten, which are proteins that can cause health issues with people, and phytic acid.
 Phytic acid prevents the absorption of nutrients into your body.
 Remember these facts the next time someone tells you to start consuming whole grains or the next time you wonder if whole grains are really healthier than refined grains.